Online UTI Treatment in Florida: Antibiotics When Appropriate

 SettingBest forTypical waitCost (cash-pay)Limitations

-Online (Bidwell APRN)Eligible adult women with classic uncomplicated symptomsReviewed during business hours; same-day prescription possible when reviewedLow — single flat visit feeCannot order in-clinic urinalysis; not for complicated cases
+Online (Bidwell clinician)Eligible adult women with classic uncomplicated symptomsReviewed 7 days a week, including weekends; prescription sent when clinically appropriateLow — single flat visit feeCannot order in-clinic urinalysis; not for complicated cases

-Urgent careAnyone with symptoms who needs same-day care and can't access telehealth30 minutes to 3+ hoursVariable; often higher than telehealthIn-person but generalist; may refer onward
+Urgent careAnyone with symptoms who needs prompt care and can't access telehealth30 minutes to 3+ hoursVariable; often higher than telehealthIn-person but generalist; may refer onward

 Primary careRecurrent UTIs, complex history, established care relationshipOften 1–7+ days for non-emergencyVariable — often covered by insuranceSlower for acute symptoms